Tableau Support Self-Help Resources

 Learn more about all Support resources available to you.

 Our goal is for you to feel empowered searching for the best resource that will resolve your issue.
-We want to help you find the answer to your question quickly so you can get back to analysing your data.
+We want to help you find the answer to your question quickly, so you can get back to analyzing your data.

 This page will also cover best practices about how to use such resources, why they are important to you and your peers, and how you can provide feedback on some of the content.